 "Marci enjoyed great success in turning around the Northern Illinois program while she competed as a professional player and member of the U.S. National Team.
 We are looking forward to her devoting her full-time energies to building a championship program at Baylor."

-While splitting time between the U.S. National Team and her Northern Illinois head coaching responsibilities the last three seasons, Jobson led the Huskies to a pair of Mid-American Conference Tournament (MAC) appearances and improved the program's win total each year.
+While splitting time between the U.S. National Team and her Northern Illinois head coaching responsibilities the last three seasons in DeKalb, Jobson led the Huskies to a pair of Mid-American Conference Tournament (MAC) appearances and improved the program's win total each year.

 In 2007, her NIU team posted the program's best record since 1998 at 10-5-5 and advanced to the MAC Tournament semifinals for the second consecutive year.
 A year earlier, her seventh-seeded NIU team (8-11-2) reached the 2006 MAC Tournament championship game for the first time in nearly a decade after upsetting No. 2-seed Ohio in the quarterfinals and No. 6-seed Kent State in the semifinals.
 Jobson's rookie season (2005) saw the Huskies post a 5-11-2 mark and produce the program's first-ever MAC All-Freshman team selection.